-Family Planning of South Central New York announced it will open a new state-of-the-art medical center in Cortland, N.Y. this January.
+Family Planning of South Central New York announced it will open a new state-of-the-art medical center in Cortland, N.Y. in early 2022.

 The center — Family Planning’s sixth in central New York — will be located within Family & Children’s Counseling Services facility at 165 Main Street in downtown Cortland.

 The new clinic will operate four days a week, offering a full range of both urgent and non-urgent gynecological and reproductive health care services, including birth control, annual exams, UTI testing and treatment, cancer screenings, and STI testing and treatment.